The wProject Health Check

 Post max size

-Similar to the Upload max file size mentioned above, Post max size is the maximum size of all the form data and attached file submitted through a form.
-This value ideally needs to be higher than the Upload max filesize.
-Again, editing your PHP.ini file:
+Similar to the Upload max filesize mentioned above, post max size is the maximum size of all the form data and attached files submitted through a form.

 post_max_size = 48M